flutter/flutter-intellij/CONTRIBUTING.md

 creating a project.
 - Shut it down.

-- In Project Structure, import the module `flutter-intellij/flutter-intellij-community.iml`
+- In Project Structure, import the module `flutter-intellij`
-  - *Do not import it as a Gradle module.*
+  - *It must be imported as a Gradle module.*
 - Add a dependency to it to `intellij.idea.community.main` using Project Structure
 - Move it above Dart-community.
 This sets the class path to use the Flutter plugin version of some code duplicated from the Dart plugin.